 - Other Institutional

-- Industrial Facilities or Processes (New and Existing)
+- Industrial Facilities or Processes (New, Existing, RCx)

 Awards are given at the judges’ discretion.
 All first-place awards in each category are automatically eligible for consideration for the "ASHRAE Award of Engineering Excellence."
 Second-place and Honorable Mention may also be awarded.
 At the discretion of the judging panel at the chapter and regional level, more than one first place winner may be awarded in any category.